TheArturthur/CoppermindScraper/Cosmere/Order of Truthwatchers.md

 \-Words of Radiance, chapter 11, page 6[27]

 ## Trivia
-Getting a 100% Windrunner score on the  requires a set of answers detailed .
+Getting a 100% Truthwatcher score on the  requires a set of answers detailed .

 https://coppermind.net/wiki/Order_of_Truthwatchers